ilmercu/urlfinder/README.md

 + href attribute from `<a>` tags
 + action attribute from `<form>` tags

-The tool can retrieve only URLs coming from the same domain of the base URL or retrieve the entire set of URLs in a page considering infinite domains
+The tool can retrieve only URLs coming from the same domain of the base URL or retrieve the entire set of URLs based on domains in scope

 ## How To Execute